saibotsivad/drover/docs/rfc/2026-04-21-git-clone-startup.md

 ## context

-Drover micro-containers are ephemeral. today there is no built-in way to get a code checkout into a container before it signals `ready`. operators work around this by baking repos into images (slow iteration) or running clone commands after `ready` (means the container is "ready" before it's actually useful). we want git clone to be a first-class startup step.
+Drover micro-containers are ephemeral.
+Today there is no built-in way to get a code checkout into a container before it signals `ready`.
+Operators work around this by baking repos into images (slow iteration) or running clone commands after `ready` (means the container is "ready" before it's actually useful).
+We want git clone to be a first-class startup step.

-## decisions
+## Decisions

-**fixed clone destination (`/workspace`)** we considered making the path configurable via `DROVER_AUTO_GIT_DIR`. we rejected it for v1 because a fixed path makes shell commands written against Drover containers portable across repos — you don't need to know the repo name or parameterize it. if a real use case emerges (e.g. monorepo subdirectory workflows), a future RFC can add the variable.
+**Fixed clone destination (`/workspace`)**

+We considered making the path configurable via `DROVER_AUTO_GIT_DIR` but we rejected it for v1 because a fixed path makes shell commands written against Drover containers portable across repos — you don't need to know the repo name or parameterize it.
+If a real use case emerges (e.g. monorepo subdirectory workflows), a future RFC can add the variable.

 **`git_clone_failed` error code**

-the existing `error_code` column had no value for clone failures — they were indistinguishable from init timeouts. adding `git_clone_failed` lets callers make a useful decision: a clone failure is often worth retrying (wrong credentials, transient network), while a timeout usually isn't. we kept the enum narrow rather than adding a general error taxonomy; that's a separate concern.
+The existing `error_code` column had no value for clone failures — they were indistinguishable from init timeouts.
+Adding `git_clone_failed` lets callers make a useful decision: a clone failure is often worth retrying (wrong credentials, transient network), while a timeout usually isn't.
+We kept the enum narrow rather than adding a general error taxonomy; that's a separate concern.

-**no submodule support in v1**
+**No submodule support in v1**

-`--recurse-submodules` is one flag, but each submodule URL may need independent credentials, and our current auth model is per-clone, not per-URL. supporting submodules properly would require either a more complex credential scheme or accepting that submodule auth will silently fall back to anonymous. we chose to exclude it and noted `DROVER_AUTO_GIT_FLAGS` as a future escape hatch if operators need it badly enough to pass raw flags themselves.
+Although `--recurse-submodules` is one flag, each submodule URL may need independent credentials, and our current auth model is per-clone, not per-URL.
+Supporting submodules properly would require either a more complex credential scheme or accepting that submodule auth will silently fall back to anonymous.
+We chose to exclude it and noted `DROVER_AUTO_GIT_FLAGS` as a future escape hatch if operators need it badly enough to pass raw flags themselves.

 **Radicle deferred**
-Radicle uses a different CLI (`rad clone`), a different identity model (node-managed, not per-clone credentials), and likely requires a running node process in the container image. designing this well requires understanding what a Radicle-ready base image looks like. it is tracked in a separate draft RFC rather than stretching this one.
+Radicle uses a different CLI (`rad clone`), a different identity model (node-managed, not per-clone credentials), and likely requires a running node process in the container image.
+Sesigning this well requires understanding what a Radicle-ready base image looks like.
+It is tracked in a separate draft RFC rather than stretching this one.

-## consequences
+## Consequences

-- the `error_code` column gets a new enum value: `git_clone_failed`
+- The `error_code` column gets a new enum value: `git_clone_failed`
-- the `containers` table gets two new columns: `git_ref TEXT`, `git_sha TEXT`
+- The `containers` table gets two new columns: `git_ref TEXT`, `git_sha TEXT`
-- the `ready` wire message gains optional git fields
+- The `ready` wire message gains optional git fields
 - `Agent.on_connect()` gains a side effect (reads env, may run git); subclasses calling `super().on_connect()` inherit this behavior automatically
-- operators using this feature need to increase `DROVER_INIT_TIMEOUT_SECONDS` beyond the 20-second default
+- Operators using this feature need to increase `DROVER_INIT_TIMEOUT_SECONDS` beyond the 20-second default

-## related
+## Related

 - @docs/rfc/2026-04-22-better-startup-flow.md — drover.yaml setup commands that run after the clone
 - @docs/rfc/TODO-radicle-git-clone.md — Radicle clone support (deferred)